-Procedures for Testing Emergency Response and Evacuation Plan drills is to prepare building occupants for an organized evacuation in case of an emergency.
+Procedures for Testing Emergency Response and Evacuation Plan

+A drill is coordinated by the Building Preparedness Coordinators each semester for McLennan Community College.
+The purpose of the drills is to prepare building occupants for an organized evacuation in case of an emergency.
 Students learn the locations of the emergency exits in the buildings and are provided guidance about the direction they should travel when exiting for a short-term building evacuation.
 At MCC, evacuation drills are used to educate and train occupants on issues specific to their facility.
 During the drill, occupants "practice" drill procedures and familiarize themselves with the location of exits and the sound of the fire alarm.
 In addition to educating the occupants of the building about the evacuation procedures during the drills, the process also provides the college an opportunity to test the operations of the fire alarm system components.
 Any deficient equipment is noted so that appropriate repairs may be performed.